-Chorizo Stuffed Spaghetti Squash is an easy, gluten-free, and flavorful meal for two.
+Chorizo stuffed spaghetti squash is an easy, gluten-free, and flavorful meal for two.
 Spaghetti squash is roasted and filled with chorizo, peppers, and onions, then smothered in melted cheese.

-A whole spaghetti squash is sliced in half to create the bowls for your meal.
-Your squash is then filled with crumbled and cooked chorizo, bell pepper, and onion, then smothered in melted cheese.
+One whole spaghetti squash is sliced in half to create two bowls for your meal.
+Then, they're filled with crumbled cooked chorizo, sauteed bell pepper and onion, and melty cheese.

 Preparing spaghetti squash

-Preparing spaghetti squash is relatively simple, but can be frustrating if you've never worked with it before.
-The first thing you'll need to do is slice your spaghetti squash in half, lengthwise.
+Preparing spaghetti squash is relatively simple but can be frustrating if you've never worked with it before.
+The first thing you'll need to do is slice your spaghetti squash in half lengthwise.

 Chorizo Stuffed Spaghetti Squash